5Rashmi/WebCode/README.md

 - Image will scale while hovering.
 - Image will rotate after clicking.

+---

 ## Modern Button

 ### About Modern Button

 This is a mini project that I made using HTML, CSS & JS.
-It has 3 buttons that has modern light effect while hovering in differnt colors.
+It has 3 buttons that have a modern light effect while hovering in different colors.

 ### Features of Modern Button

-- While hovering over the buttons different colors will be displayed in each buttons.
+- While hovering over the buttons, different colors will be displayed on each button.
 - Has great transition effects.
 - Transition is smooth.
-- The button's text will glow while hovering the mouse over it and the border will also glow.
+- The button's text will glow while hovering the mouse over it, and the border will also glow.

+---

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

 1. Clone the repository:
    ```sh